Clement-Lap/Arka/README.md

 # Arka
 A CLI tool to provide projects templates.
+The purpose was to create a package manager for C / C++, since most modern languages had one.
+That's why we are more dedicated towards C templates.

 # Supported languages
 - PostCSS, Sass, Less